 And intangible is the word as these songs drift rather than adhere to a more tethered structure, are ambient rather than built of substance, are fashioned around space rather than inhabiting that space themselves.
 Like the memories of the title, these are fleeting glances into an artist’s hopes and dreams, are recollections and experiences, the unstated wisdoms learned the hard way that we all carry with us.

 I always think that people are a collection of stories and our personalities and outlook on life is the result of collecting them.
-Here the stories are plaintiff and wistful, yet hinting at optimism and growth.
+Here the stories are plaintive and wistful, yet hinting at optimism and growth.
 Memories is not so much the window into Nathan Leaman’s soul, more the headphone jack socket.